-The Agreement is available in pdf format (see link left) for you to download and print out - you will need Adobe Acrobat Reader
+The Agreement is available in pdf format (see link right) for you to download and print out – you will need Adobe Acrobat Reader

 The GCCF does not involve itself in contractual relationships between individual parties and shall accept no responsibility for any loss which may arise from reliance on this specimen agreement.
 Breeders should be aware that when a sale is agreed and payment is received, a kitten becomes the property of its new owner and the breeder does not retain any legal right of ownership.

 Breeders are reminded that for certainty that kittens cannot be bred from when they are intended as pets, they should be neutered before they leave for a new home.
-Many vets will now carry out the procedure known as early neutering and details can be found here on the Cat Group website.
+Many vets will now carry out the procedure known as early neutering and details can be found here.

 All of the paperwork required at the time of sale (see Rule 10) should be given to a purchaser and must not be withheld pending proof of neutering from the new owner.

 The GCCF strongly recommends that before entering into an agreement for the sale or purchase of a kitten that both parties familiarise themselves with all the Rules and Byelaws of the GCCF, and would like to bring the following Rules to your particular attention.

 Active and Non-Active Registers: Section 1 Rule 1